 The university accepts students from US schools to study for short periods or full academic sessions known as Study Abroad.
 Entitlement to Federal Aid for this period is held by your school.
 We confirm the costs to your school to assess your eligibility for Federal Aid.

-University of Greenwich students who take an Erasmus or study abroad year as part of their degree are eligible for Federal Aid.
+University of Greenwich students who take an Erasmus or study abroad year as part of their degree is eligible for Federal Aid.
 For this, you must be required to formally attend an EU Higher Education Institution that is registered to administer Federal Aid with the US Department of Education.

 You must inform the Primary Destination Point Administrator prior to the start of your programme if you plan to study a programme with a partner institution to ensure you are eligible for aid.